Architecture of India: Dravidian style

 The Badami Chalukyas also called the Early Chalukyas, ruled from Badami, Karnataka in the period 543–753 and spawned the Vesara style called Badami Chalukya Architecture.
 The finest examples of their art are seen in Pattadakal, Aihole and Badami in northern Karnataka.
 Over 150 temples remain in the Malaprabha basin.

 The Rashtrakuta contributions to art and architecture are reflected in the splendid rock-cut shrines at Ellora and Elephanta, situated in present-day Maharashtra.
 It is said that they altogether constructed 34 rock-cut shrines, but most extensive and sumptuous of them all is the Kailasanatha temple at Ellora.
 The temple is a splendid achievement of Dravidian art.
-The walls of the temple have marvellous sculptures from Hindu mythology including Ravana, Shiva and Parvathi while the ceilings have paintings.
+The walls of the temple have marvellous sculptures from Hindu mythology including Ravana, Shiva, and Parvathi while the ceilings have paintings.
 These projects spread into South India from the Deccan.
 The architectural style used was partly Dravidian.
 They do not contain any of the shikharas common to the Nagara style and were built on the same lines as the Virupaksha temple at Pattadakal in Karnataka.

-Vijayanagara architecture of the period (1336–1565) was a notable building style evolved by the Vijayanagar empire that ruled most of South India from their capital at Vijayanagara on the banks of the Tungabhadra River in present-day Karnataka.
-The architecture of the temples built during the reign of the Vijayanagara empire had elements of political authority.
-This resulted in the creation of a distinctive imperial style of architecture which featured prominently not only in temples but also in administrative structures across the deccan.
+Vijayanagara architecture of the period 1336–1565 was a notable building style evolved by the Vijayanagar Empire that ruled most of South India from their capital at Vijayanagara on the banks of the Tungabhadra River in present-day Karnataka.
+The architecture of the temples built during the reign of the empire had elements of political authority.
+This resulted in the creation of a distinctive imperial style of architecture which featured prominently not only in temples but also in administrative structures across the Deccan.
 The Vijayanagara style is a combination of the Chalukya, Hoysala, Pandya and Chola styles which evolved earlier in the centuries when these empires ruled and is characterised by a return to the simplistic and serene art of the past.
 The South Indian temple consists essentially of a square-chambered sanctuary topped by a superstructure, tower, or spire and an attached pillared porch or hall (maṇḍapa or maṇṭapam), enclosed by a peristyle of cells within a rectangular court.
 The external walls of the temple are segmented by pilasters and carry niches housing sculpture.
 The superstructure or tower above the sanctuary is of the kūṭina type and consists of an arrangement of gradually receding stories in a pyramidal shape.
 Each story is delineated by a parapet of miniature shrines, square at the corners and rectangular with barrel-vault roofs at the centre.

 The Warangal Fort, Thousand Pillar Temple, and Ramappa Temple are examples of Kakatiya architecture.